actions/stale/README.md

 Override [remove-stale-when-updated](#remove-stale-when-updated) but only to automatically remove the stale label when the pull requests are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) or commented.

 Default value: unset

+#### debug-only

+Run the stale workflow as dry-run.
+No GitHub API calls that can alter your issues and pull requests will happen.
+Useful to debug or when you want to configure the stale workflow safely.

+Default value: `false`

 #### exempt-milestones